Christian Philosophers William Craig’s and J. P. Moreland’s Criticism of Postmodernism

 “As a first step towards a response to this claim, we need to draw a distinction between psychological and rational objectivity.
 Psychological objectivity is the absence of bias, a lack of commitment either way on a topic.
 Do people ever have psychological objectivity?
 Yes, they do, typically, in areas in which they have no interest or about which they have not thought deeply.
 Note carefully two things about psychological objectivity.
 For one thing, it is not necessarily a virtue.
 It is if one has not thought deeply about an issue and has no convictions regarding it.
 But as one develops thoughtful, intelligent convictions about a topic, it would be wrong to remain unbiased, that is, uncommitted regarding it.
 Otherwise, what role would study and evidence play in the development of one’s approach to life?
 Should one remain unbiased that cancer is a disease, that rape is wrong, that the New Testament was written in the first century, that there is design in the universe, if one has discovered good reasons for each belief?
 No, one should not.”

 Rational objectivity, moreover, is the ability to discern the difference between good and bad reasons for holding a belief.
-Bias, however, does not prevent a person’s ability to assess the reasons for beliefs.
+Bias, however, does not prevent a person’s ability to assess the reasons for their beliefs.
 Although bias might make things more complicated, it does not make providing good reasons for a belief impossible.
-As Craig and Moreland say: “If bias made rational objectivity impossible, then no teacher— atheist, Christian or whatever—could responsibly teach any view the teacher believed on any subject!
+As Craig and Moreland say, “If bias made rational objectivity impossible, then no teacher— atheist, Christian or whatever—could responsibly teach any view the teacher believed on any subject!
 Nor could the teacher teach opposing viewpoints, because he or she would be biased against them!”

 Let me know your thoughts!